Thinking about pet ownership? Before you leap, it’s important to consider which type of pet would be most suitable for your home.

-There are many reasons for wanting to own a pet.
-Walking a dog can improve your fitness, while stroking a cat is good for your blood pressure.
+There are many reasons you might want to own a pet.
+For example, walking a dog can improve your fitness, while stroking a cat is good for your blood pressure.

-From cats to dogs, goldfish to birds, there are so many animals you can choose from – but each comes with considerations that need to be taken into account.
+From cats to dogs and goldfish to birds, there are many options to choose from, but each comes with something to consider.

 Anyone who has spent much time around puppies knows they are time-demanding.
-Puppies cannot be left alone for hours, they’re like babies and need play time, including socialisation with other dogs.
-So if you’re working 9am – 5pm and can’t have anyone around to keep an eye on your playful friend, you might need to shelve your dog-owning dreams for the time being.
+Puppies cannot be left alone for hours.
+They’re like babies and need playtime, including socialisation with other dogs.
+So if you’re working 9:00 – 5:00 PM and can’t have anyone around to keep an eye on your playful friend, you might need to shelve your dog-owning dreams for the time being.
 If you do work full-time and decide that you’d like a dog, ensure you have reliable people in your life who can look after the dog while you’re out.
 Consider arranging a dog walker to exercise your pet.

 #2 Where do you live?

 Do you have a property with a big garden?
 Or do you live in an apartment block?
-The type of rental property you live in should be taken into consideration.
+You should take the type of rental property you live in into consideration.
 A dog will need room to run and do its business.
 Consider whether the space you have is enough to keep your pet stimulated.
-Some landlords do not allow larger pets such as dogs and cats but might allow the keeping of small pets (such as goldfish) only.
+Some landlords do not allow larger pets such as dogs and cats but might allow small pets (such as goldfish).

 #3 Can you financially support having a pet?